-All applications affecting heritage assets in the Parish will be required to consider the significance of any heritage asset affected including any contribution made by their setting.
+All applications affecting heritage assets i will be required to consider the significance of any heritage asset affected including any contribution made by their setting.

 Great weight will be given to the conservation and enhancement of a designated heritage asset and any harm or loss will require clear and convincing justification in accordance with national policy.